All Day, Ernest Verrett & Anjali Deshmukh/Street Works/MJN

 In 2024, “Rising.
 Curtains.” invited passersby to join in the locally loved craft of community beading, an ancient, global tradition to reflect on the story of climate change and collectively design the unwritten future.

-Our goal overtime is to reuse the same beads to create different patterns, in a growing bead library that helps us use the same materials over and over to make different things.
+Our goal overtime is to collectively create the curtain, reuse the same beads to create different patterns, and collectively design the beads themselves in a growing bead library that helps us and our communities adorn themselves in the art we make together.

 Previous